What Are the Best CRMs for Consultants? (And Which One to Avoid)

 5. Mobile accessibility

-You’re a consultant so you have autonomy and flexibility.
+You’re a consultant, so you have autonomy and flexibility.
 You don’t want to be tied to your desk and computer.
 As a result, it’s important to have systems that are accessible and usable from your phone and tablets.
 When you can update information and take action on the go and from anywhere, it removes the natural friction of wanting to follow through.

 6. Integration with other tools

 When you’re selecting a CRM, think about each and every step of your processes.
 Evaluate all the systems you use and think about how you can minimize and fully automate the mundane, tedious, repeatable tasks.
 For example, you can eliminate researching back through your sent emails if your CRM automatically adds emails to create a running log/history of a lead.
-Choose a CRM that either has embedded integrations or that’s compatible with a 3rd party integration tool like Zapier in order to eliminate your data entry and workflows.
+Choose a CRM that either has embedded integrations, or that’s compatible with a 3rd party integration tool like Zapier in order to eliminate your data entry and workflows.

 7. Customer support